PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: Test Cases

 Since~\eqref{eqn:Gaussian_Posterior_Toy} is a closed form of the posterior, we can use it to test and debug new DA and OED implementations.
 This fact is highly utilized in the unit tests developed in \pyoed.
-To create a proper experiment, we will follow the workflow described by Figure~\ref{fig:PyOED_workflow}.
-In the rest of this section (\ref{subsec:ToyLinear}) we describe how to initialize an inverse problem in \pyoed with the settings~\eqref{eqn:Gaussian_Posterior_Toy}, and we provide a simple scheme that can be followed to initialize other experiments.
-The code summarized here is provided in the \code{pyoed.examples.fourDVar\_driver} module with additional comments, details, and capabilities that can help the user understand the workflow for creating and solving an inverse problem.
-A Jupyter Notebook \code{pyoed.tutorials.toy\_linear} is also available and can be used to regenerate the numerical results presented in this section (\ref{subsec:ToyLinear}).

-\paragraph{Creating the models} Assuming \pyoed is already in the Python path, the first step is to import/load the simulation model (that describes $\mat{A}$), the observation operator (here an identity operator), and the error models to create the prior and the observation error model.
-This can be done as described in the code snippet~\ref{snipp:toy_linear_models_import}. \lstinputlisting[language=Python, label={snipp:toy_linear_models_import}, firstline=2,lastline=4, caption={Import essential modules to create the simulation model object, the observation operator, the prior, and the observation error model.}]{./Code_Snippets/toy_linear.py}

-Note that we have imported only the classes we need in this example.
-However, \pyoed provides several other implementations of the simulation models, observation operators, and error models.
-In order to create a simulation model, an object of \code{ToyLinearTimeDepndent} is instantiated as described by snippet~\ref{snipp:toy_linear_simulation_model}.
-This generates an internal two-dimensional array of size $5 \times 5$ that represents the forward model $\mat{A}$, which integrates the model state forward by a timestep $dt=0.1$.
-That internal array can be reproduced by setting the \code{random\_seed} parameter in the passed configurations dictionary. \lstinputlisting[language=Python, label={snipp:toy_linear_simulation_model}, firstline=8,lastline=8, caption={Instantiate the simulation model object.}]{./Code_Snippets/toy_linear.py}
+This specific problem can be found in the Jupyter Notebook in \code{pyoed.examples.tutorials.toy\_linear} and can be used to regenerate the following numerical results.
+In particular, we discuss solving the inverse problem~\eqref{eqn:Gaussian_Posterior_Toy} to identify the true value of the inference parameter $\modelstate_{0}$.